lathashree01/LlamaClinicalRE/README.md

 - MIMIC-III: https://physionet.org/content/mimiciii/1.4/

 The evaluation datasets used in this project are as follows:
 - Clincial datasets: i2b2 2010 and n2c2 2018.
-Due to usage agreements, we have not shared the datsets, please use https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/ to gain access to the datasets.
+Due to usage agreements, we have not shared the datasets; please use https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/ to gain access to the datasets.
 - Biomedical datasets: GAD and EUADR.
 The datasets are available in the datasets folder (preprocessed versions from https://github.com/dmis-lab/biobert ).

 ## Models